skapis/todo-list/README.md

 # Database

 Database for this application is PostgreSQL.
 In upload files is the example of database.
-You need to restore this database to use it
+You need to restore this database to use it.

 Superuser<br>
 login = root<br>